IsakSundeSingh/rust-exercises/README.md

 # Exercises

 A collection of exercises.
-The main focus if getting to know the central logic of processing data in Rust at first, then gradually learn more about input, output, transforming data, serialization, etc.
+The main focus if getting to know the basics of Rust at first, then gradually learn more about traits, iterators, input, output, transforming data, serialization, etc.

 ## How to run